cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 ## Install and Set Up MySQL

-In this section, we'll learn how to install, setup, secure, and configure the MySQL relational database so that it works with the Apache web server and the PHP programming language.
+In this section, we'll learn how to install, set up, secure, and configure the MySQL relational database so that it works with the Apache web server and the PHP programming language.

-First, as normal, we make run the following commands to ensure our machines are fully updated:
+First, as normal, we run the following commands to ensure our machines are fully updated:

 ```
 sudo apt update